peterbucci/PersonalFinanceManager/README.md

   - The main dashboard has been removed for now.
 After logging in, the default view is now the **View Transactions** screen.

 - **UI Reset Functionality:**
-  - **`resetUI` Methods:** Added `resetUI` methods to all UI classes (Log In, Sign Up, View Transactions, Graph View, Transaction Form, and Settings).
+  - **`resetUI` Methods:** Added `resetUI` methods to all UI classes (Log In, Sign Up, View Transactions, View Graph, Add Transaction, and Settings).
 These methods reset the UI back to default when navigating away from the screen, ensuring a consistent user experience.

 - **User Interface Enhancements:**
-  - **Login & Sign Up Windows:** Users can create new accounts, log in with existing credentials, and recover passwords if forgotten.
+  - **Login & Sign Up Screens:** Users can create new accounts, log in with existing credentials, and recover passwords if forgotten.
-  - **View Transactions Screen:** Now serves as the default view after logging in.
+  - **View Transactions Screen:** The default view after logging in.
 Users can see a comprehensive list of their transactions.
-  - **Transaction Form:** A dedicated form allows adding new income or expense transactions with optional tax withholding.
+  - **Add Transaction Form:** A dedicated form that allows adding new income or expense transactions with optional tax withholding.
-  - **Graphs & Charts (Qt Charts):** A GraphView is implemented to visualize income and expense trends over time, with category and subcategory filters.
+  - **View Graph Screen (Qt Charts):** A GraphView is implemented to visualize income and expense trends over time, with category and subcategory filters.
-  - **Settings Page:** Users can update their account details (username, password, name, and position).
+  - **Settings Screen:** Users can update their account details (username, password, name, and position).

 ---